ghuntley/ghuntley.github.io/portfolio/interactive/index.md

     He views every opportunity as a challenge and does not stop until the job is done.

-Christopher Ride, Managing Director at Interactive Pty Ltd
+Managing Director at Interactive Pty Ltd

 	Geoffrey has been integral in introducing new technologies and